neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 - `NEO4J_DATABASE` -- owning database of the resulting graph (default: neo4j)
 - `NEO4J_CONC` -- number of concurrent Arrow server-side threads (default: 4)

+> Note: Parameters with `NEO4J_` prefix influence Neo4j features, not GCP.

 ## Examples
-There are three ways to run the job:
+Let's look at the three different ways to use the template to run a job:

 1. Locally using the `DirectRunner`
 2. On Dataflow, submitted via the cli (gcloud)